sonnetmedia/karimabennoune/_books/your-fatwa-does-not-apply-here.md

   <img src="/uploads/cover_your-fatwa-does-not-apply-here_pb_978-0-393-35025-8-s.jpg" style="margin-bottom: 4px; " class="image-shadow">
 </span>

 Increasingly frustrated with the stagnant, politicized public dialogue about the “clash of civilizations,” Karima Bennoune, an international human-rights lawyer, professor and activist, set out on an epic journey to change the conversation.
 She interviewed nearly 300 people from almost 30 countries, from Afghanistan to Mali and beyond.
-A veteran of twenty years of human rights research and activism, Bennoune draws on this extensive fieldwork and interviews to illuminate the inspiring stories of those who represent one of the best hopes for ending fundamentalist oppression worldwide.
+A veteran of twenty years of human rights research and activism, Bennoune draws on this extensive fieldwork and interviews to illuminate the inspiring stories of those who represent one of the best hopes for ending fundamentalist oppression worldwide...

 ---